samlaubscher/Stellar-Drift-Game-M2/README.md

 In order to detect the collision of both the `playerShip()` and `Sprite` objects, I first had to generate the correct canvas position values for the `playerShip()`.
 The use of transformation methods `translate()` and `rotate()` in the rendering of `playerShip()` meant that it followed its own X and Y coordinates seperate from any other canvas content.

 I wanted to create an array to store the data for each of the X and Y positions of the ship, then match them against the coordinates of each of the sprites per frame.
-I undertook an enormous job of trying to manually create all of these positions, physically using paper graphs and plotting each of the points along the axes, then doing the maths to create a canvas circle shape along these points on screen.
+I undertook an enormous job of trying to manually create all of these positions, physically using paper drawn graphs and plotting each of the points along the axes, then doing the maths to create a canvas circle shape along these points on screen.
 Below are some of my workings.

 <div align="center">